 - Avoid putting too much pressure – since they tend to be indecisive, it’s important to give them enough time to process information.
 Instead of rushing them, make sure that all their questions are covered.

 - Don’t get too personal – this type of personality tends to keep their distance, so try not to force a personal connection.
-It could be a good idea to engage Analysts with non-human customer service (pssst, you could cover that part with Tidio Chatbots).
+It could be a good idea to engage Analysts with non-human customer support (pssst, you could cover that part with chatbot templates).

-- Have a LOT of patience – Analysts analyse a lot, and that means that taking care of their issues may take longer than usual.
+- Have a LOT of patience – Analysts analyze a lot, and that means that taking care of their issues may take longer than usual.

 - Have advanced knowledge – as mentioned before, Analysts often look for in-depth knowledge.
 Make sure you either have it, or you know where to look for it (e.g. a knowledge base or more experienced work colleague).